-Investing ratio of 2:1 in people over tech, because the tech doesn’t develop solid relationships, the ones that not only change the consumers cognitive and emotional engagement (thoughts and feelings) but also their behavioral engagement (what they do).
+Invest a ratio of 2:1 in people over tech, because the tech doesn’t develop solid relationships, the ones that not only change the consumers’ cognitive and emotional engagement (thoughts and feelings) but also their behavioral engagement (what they do).
 Getting personal with your customers, letting them tell their experience, their stories with your product is also an important facet of creating engaged customers.
 This goes for both the positive and the negative comments.

 Apart from that, there is no downside to better engaging with your customers through the avenues afforded by social media.
 The fact is when done correctly and with an approach that makes your customers feel that you genuinely value their input, the sky really is the limit.
 You will boost sales from existing customers in new ones, increase positive perception of your brand, and can turn any bad PR around into good.
 Simple as that.

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.